Labs

 Cardiovascular compensation in severe chronic anemia:

-- Cardiac output goes up to maintain oxygen delivery
+- Cardiac output increases to maintain oxygen delivery

-There are only two ways to increase cardiac output:
+There are only two ways to increase the cardiac output:

 - Increased heart rate